DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Doc/03_ImplementWizardStep1Part1.md

 For testing you have the following options:
 * Quicktests

-  Ad hoc test of changes is quite easy trough the `Play` button that is provided by the web portal as shown by the first screenshot.
+  Ad hoc test of changes is quite easy trough the `Play` button (Triangle icon) that is provided by the web portal as shown by the first screenshot.
 The current screen selected in the tree view is assumed as screen under test.
   <br><img src="./images/wiz_layout_test.png" /><br>

   An important setting is the icon besides the `X`.
 When you click on it choose the option `Canvas size` as shown below.
-The rendering is then shown as in the designer.
+The screen is then rendered as in the designer.
 <br><img src="./images/wiz_layout_test_scr_opt.png" /><br>

-  To finish the test mode click the `X` as shown in the second screenshot below:
+  To finish the test mode click the `X` as shown in the screenshot below:
   <br><img src="./images/wiz_layout_stop.png" /><br>

   A problem of that approach is the setting of the context.
 In our case you can achieve it by starting with the importing overview screen.
 In a more complex case with many test cases this might mean a lot of clicking.